-The Option Studio “Thermodynamic Madrid.
-A new good life” aims to explore new methods, tools, scales, and materials to address the renovation of historic centers outside both the radical preservationism of the protectionist theories as destructive practices and social expulsion of sventramento.
-The studio aims to test parametric techniques applied simultaneously to urban space and building space (essentially analyzing radiation torque / ventilation) to identify quality improvement strategies both applied to the public and the private realms without modifying either the existing density nor the configuration of the public spaces (and maintaining untouched the historic patrimony).
+This course explores new methods, tools, scales, and materials to address the renovation of historic centers outside both the radical preservationism of the protectionist theories as destructive practices and social expulsion of sventramento.
+The studio aims to test parametric techniques applied simultaneously to urban space and building space (essentially analyzing radiation torque / ventilation) to identify quality improvement strategies both applied to the public and the private realms without modifying either the existing density nor the configuration of the public spaces.

 This is about using the most advanced analytical tools to identify new design strategies beyond disciplinary boundaries and traditional scales (architecture, landscape architecture and urban design) with the following objectives: prevent traumatic actions, maintain the population and density, activate public open spaces, and new types of historic urban centers, assess and update traditional passive yet effective techniques (single layer walls, adiabatic cooling, double roofs), proposing new complementary techniques, improve facilities, increase biodiversity, reduce the heat island effect and improve the conditions of life and the attractiveness of the historic centers for visitors and residents.

-The study will take place in central Madrid based on the following hypothesis: given its altitude (650m) and the relationship between radiation, humidity and wind conditions along the year, Madrid´s is the only European city (third largest in Europe) that can potentially be 100% passive (ie, both in the residential and working domains), while it has the most hours of outdoor comfort.
-Therefore, the study explores an alternative to the usual techniques of intervention in historical centers containing a real proposal and holistic review of methodological assumptions, construction and energy management today.
+The study will take place in central Madrid.
+The study explores an alternative to the usual techniques of intervention in historical centers containing a real proposal and holistic review of methodological assumptions, construction and energy management today.
 This work will be based on a time frame and a conceptual frame that will complete the set of initial hypotheses.

-This contextual frame of 30 years, lets us to think on Madrid’s city core as a whole, defined by the large heritage of an extremely active metropolis of the European Mediterranean area, with an strong activity in the touristic, industrial and services sectors, and a mixed population, on one hand markedly aged, with strong requirements on the private and public health systems, and on the other hand young and multi-ethnic, which questions the common practices in the public space that were kept for centuries in the city centre.
+This contextual frame of 30 years, lets us to think on Madrid’s city core as a whole, defined by the large heritage of an extremely active metropolis of the European Mediterranean area, which questions the common practices in the public space that were kept for centuries in the city centre.

 Among the most foreseeable technological advancements, the more than likely ban of fossil-fueled vehicle from the city centre stands out, together with the likely ban of the heavy traffic from the whole central area.
-The foreseeable scenario is a combination of public transportation (subway, taxi and electric bus), supplemented by the bicycle and a public system of electric cars to rent.
 This context idea entails a drastic reduction on both the environmental and acoustic pollution of the air, though the climate change will have left its mark and high temperatures and lack of water will be issues of growing significance.